Are All Layers Created Equal?: Connections to Other Notions of Robustness

-\section{Connections to other notions of robustness}
+\section{Connections to Other Notions of Robustness}

-The notion of whole-layer and joint robustness to re-initialization and re-randomization can be related to other notions of robustness in deep learning.
-For example, \emph{flatness} refers to robustness to \emph{local} perturbations of the network's parameters at convergence, and is extensively discussed in the context of generalization \citep{hochreiter1997flat, chaudhari2016entropy, keskar2016large, smith2018bayesian, 3694}.
-For a fixed layer, our notion of robustness to re-initialization is restricted to be on the optimization trajectory, which could potentially take the form of \emph{non-local} perturbations.
-Robustness to re-randomization allows for further large variances of perturbations to the trained parameters.
-As our study shows, robustness seems to be layer dependent, thus analyzing layers individually for specific network architectures allows us to obtain further insights to the robustness behaviors.
+Layer robustness to re-initialization and re-randomization can be related to other notions of robustness in deep learning.
+For example, \emph{flatness} refers to robustness to \emph{local} perturbations of the network's parameters close to a converged model, and is extensively discussed in the context of generalization \citep{hochreiter1997flat, chaudhari2016entropy, keskar2016large, smith2018bayesian, 3694}.
+For a fixed layer, our notion of robustness to re-initialization is restricted to the training trajectory, which could potentially take the form of a \emph{non-local} perturbation.
+Robustness to re-randomization allows for larger variances of perturbations of the trained parameters.
+As our study shows, robustness seems to be layer-dependent, thus analyzing layers individually for specific network architectures enables us to obtain more refined insights into robustness.

 In contrast, \emph{adversarial} robustness~\citep{szegedy2013intriguing} focuses on robustness to perturbations of the input.
-In particular, it was found that trained deep networks are sensitive to small adversarial perturbations which yield prediction shifts to to arbitrary classes.
-A large number of defense and attack algorithms have been proposed in recent years along this line.
+In particular, it was found that deep networks are sensitive to small adversarial perturbations which yield prediction shifts to arbitrary classes.
+A large number of defense and attack algorithms have been proposed in recent years.
 Here we briefly discuss the connection to adversarial robustness.
-Take a normally trained \resnet{} with $S$ stages with $(B_1,\ldots,B_S)$ residual blocks in each stage.
-At test time, we turn it into a stochastic classifier by randomly selecting a subset of $s\in[0, S]$ stages, and randomly replacing a residual block from each of the selected stage with one of the $r$ pre-initialized weights of its layer.
-We keep $r$ pre-allocated weights for each residual block instead of re-sampling at random on each evaluation call, primarily to reduce the computation burden during the test phase.
+Take a standard \resnet{} with $S$ stages of $(B_1,\ldots,B_S)$ residual blocks in each stage.
+At test time, we turn it into a randomized classifier by selecting at random a subset of $s\in\{0,1,\ldots,S\}$ stages, and replacing at random a residual block from each of the selected stages with one of the $r$ pre-initialized weights of its layer.
+We keep $r$ pre-allocated weights for each residual block instead of re-sampling at random on each evaluation call, primarily to reduce computation during the testing.